How to Find Intended Parents in NY or NJ

-Companies which assist potential surrogates and intended parents to find one another are often called “agencies” but, because they are not regulated by the state, they are more appropriately called “matching programs.”
+Companies which assist potential surrogates and intended parents to find one another are often called “agencies” but, because they are not typically regulated by the state, they are more appropriately called “matching programs.”

 Surrogacy matching programs help find intended parents for surrogate mothers by matching people based on their goals and preferences and by ensuring that the parties are comfortable with one another before solidifying the match.
 Certain surrogacy programs work within a particular region while others work across the United States.

 Surrogates that work with matching programs to find intended parents receive the agency’s services free of cost.
 The matching program typically conducts an initial screen of the prospective surrogate to ensure that she understands the surrogacy process and that she is prepared for it.
 The program should also evaluate her personal preferences regarding the type of intended parents she would be comfortable working with.
 After the initial screen is complete, the matching program sets out to connect her with a family matching her preferences.
 All services are paid for by the intended parents and never by the surrogate.

 Finding Intended Parents on Your Own

-Women who wish to be a surrogate in New Jersey always have the right to find intended parents on their own, as well.
-A prospective surrogate residing in New Jersey may choose to search for intended parents on her own because this will provide her with greater control over the process.
+Women who wish to be a surrogate in New Jersey or New York have the right to find intended parents on their own.
+A prospective surrogate may choose to search for intended parents on her own because this will provide her with greater control over the process.
 At the same time, however, the prospective surrogate must be prepared to take on the added responsibility that would involve.

 A prospective surrogate may wonder how to find intended parents in New York or New Jersey independently.
 There are resources you can use to locate intended parents including the internet, print ads posted by intended parents, social media matching groups, and networking with family and friends.
 A surrogate taking this route may find it will take her longer to identify appropriate intended parents, especially those that hold the same preferences and goals as she does for the journey ahead.